ansible-collections/frr.frr/README.md

 A collection may contain metadata that identifies these versions.
 PEP440 is the schema used to describe the version of Ansible.

-This collection has been tested against following Ansible version: >=2.9,<2.11.
+This collection has been tested against following Ansible versions: >=2.9,<2.11.
 <!--end requires_ansible-->

 ## Supported connections